 By cross-referencing the 2016 Plum Book and a 2017 Congressional Research Service report on Presidential Appointments, we put together a list of Senate-confirmed positions across the federal government.
 Using our expertise and some discretion, we narrowed this list down to 190 national security-related civilian political appointments.
 Military appointments were not included for a variety of reasons.
 We then organized these positions into clusters, and each woman was asked to choose up to 3 clusters that matched her experience, expertise and interest.

-We asked the women in our database about ambassadorships, as well.
-While all 224 U.S. ambassadorships are technically all Presidentially-appointed and Senate-confirmed, the large majority of ambassadorships have historically been held by career Foreign Service Officers.
+We asked the women in our database about ambassadorships as well.
+While all 200+ U.S. ambassadorships are technically all Presidentially-appointed and Senate-confirmed, the large majority of ambassadorships have historically been held by career Foreign Service Officers.
 LCWINS does not take a position on how many ambassadors should be sourced through external political appointments.

 Confidentiality and Security

 As a national security-minded organization, we believe our lists could be of value to our adversaries, and therefore we have taken significant precautions to ensure the security of this information.
 There is limited access to the database within the LCWINS staff and we consulted with senior members of Google’s security team throughout to ensure our process was as secure as possible and that the database in our Google Workspace was protected to the fullest extent possible.
 The relevant portions of the database were conveyed to the Biden-Harris and Trump-Pence teams through secure means (each woman indicated whether she wanted her name forwarded to Biden-Harris, Trump-Pence or both).
 The lists will not be released to anyone else.
 An addendum to the Biden-Harris list was forwarded in November after the election results.